AshSimmonds/t3-stack-tutorial-and-resources/README.md

 # T3 stack resources

-Personal repo for documenting stuff as I go about learning and devving in NextJS, Typescript, tRPC, Tailwind, Postgres, Railway, Vercel, etc.
+Personal repo for documenting stuff as I go about learning and devving in NextJS, Typescript, tRPC, TailwindCSS, Postgres, Prisma, Railway, Vercel, nextAuth etc.

+I'm using Win11, PowerShell, NPM/NPX, VSCode Insiders, so will only include stuff I've tested personally.

 ## Quick start